fchmielewski/POVDisplay/README.md

 # POV Display Project

 This repository contains the design and implementation of a Persistence of Vision (POV) display that utilizes the POV effect to create the illusion of a stable image.
-The project involves both hardware and software components.
+The project was created as a part of my Bachelor's of Engineering thesis.

 ## Table of Contents